-Close Date: May 15, 2018
+Close Date: May 31, 2023

 The AICPA Fellowship for Minority Doctoral Students ensures that CPAs of diverse backgrounds are visible in college and university classrooms.
 The program's goal is to increase the number of minority CPAs who serve as role models and mentors to young people in the academic environment.
-The AICPA Foundation awards annual fellowships of $12,000 to full-time minority accounting Ph.D. scholars who demonstrate significant potential to become accounting educators.
+The AICPA Foundation awards annual fellowships of $12,000 to full-time minority accounting Ph.D. and DBA scholars who demonstrate significant potential to become accounting educators.

 Eligible applicants must meet the following requirements:

-- Earned a Master’s Degree or completed at least 3 years of full-time experience in the accounting profession
+- Earned a Master’s degree or completed at least 3 years of full-time experience in the accounting profession

 - Agree not to work full-time in a paid position or accept responsibility for teaching more than one course per semester as a teaching assistant, or dedicate more than one quarter of your time as a research assistant